sh3lk/mx/website/docs.md

 ## Metrics

-Run `weaver single dashboard` to open a dashboard in a web browser.
-The dashboard has a page for every Service Weaver application deployed via `go run .`.
+Run `mx single dashboard` to open a dashboard in a web browser.
+The dashboard has a page for every MX application deployed via `go run .`.
 Every deployment's page has a link to the deployment's [metrics](#metrics).
 The metrics are exported in [Prometheus format][prometheus] and looks something like this: